-The report also highlights key insights into executive retention, such as the significance of job satisfaction and company culture, and underscores the pivotal role of executive search consultants in accessing hidden talent.
+This report provides key insights into executive retention, such as the significance of job satisfaction and company culture, while underscoring the pivotal role of executive search consultants in accessing hidden talent.

-We hope that the unique experiences shared by our global search consultants help you to build and sustain a robust leadership pipeline.
+We hope the unique experiences shared by our global search consultants help you to build and sustain a robust leadership pipeline.
 If you would like to discuss your talent strategy with one of our experts, browse our industry Practice Groups or find your nearest office at IICPartners.com.

-Renee Arrington Vice-Chair, Americas, IIC Partners President & COO, Pearson Partners International
+Renee Arrington Global Chair, IIC Partners President & COO, Pearson Partners International